 Aside from the rewards of incremental revenue upside and guaranteed ROI mentioned earlier, the beauty of affiliate marketing is that you are able to leverage a large network of publishers who come with an audience of loyal readers and followers and who, on a performance basis, talk positively about your product or service.
 The true spirit of the affiliate channel is that people aligned with your mission, who command a regular readership or group of followers, tell that constituency to buy your stuff!
 Sounds too good to be true, right?
 That’s exactly what affiliate marketing is and after over a decade, it’s why I’m still kicking around this channel – because it works – and it’s fun!

 Want to learn more about how the affiliate channel can work for you?
-Book a no-hassle, no-strings meeting with Craig and his team to, in his words, “nerd-out on the channel.”
+Connect with an affiliate management expert today!

-Stay tuned for our next intallment and if you missed them, check out the other articles in this series:
+Stay tuned for our next installment and if you missed them, check out the other articles in this series: